-Indeed, hackers have their way to instill threat on any user once they are successful in accessing your laptop’s camera.
-Victims are surprised by sudden uploads of videos and images from a time that they are in front of their laptop on some websites for voyeurism reasons.
+Indeed, hackers have their way to instill threats on any user once they are successful in accessing your laptop’s camera.
+Victims are surprised by sudden uploads of videos and images from a time that they are in front of their laptops on some websites for voyeuristic reasons.
 Some people have stated that they even saw themselves or their family members doing household chores, running around the house, cooking, dancing, etc.

-Worst cases were sexual activities that have been recorded through spying on the camera once it is left open and connected on the internet.
+The worst cases were sexual activities that have been recorded through spying on the camera once it is left open and connected to the internet.
 This means that everyone can be a target of spying so they can gain backdoor access and even control your device activity.

 Some reports have stated that some laptop brands are vulnerable to these as the design itself lacks security.
-Furthermore, these companies are said to be doing these intentionally for a nationwide campaign for cybersecurity breach especially for those who have poor knowledge regarding the installation of the best anti-malware softwares.
+Furthermore, these companies are said to be doing these intentionally for a nationwide campaign against cybersecurity breaches, especially for those who have poor knowledge regarding the installation of the best anti-malware software.

 Setting up a temporary firewall on your operating system to block all traffic of audio and videos should be made as soon as your sense that there is a cyber-security breach on your laptop or home network.
 This will prevent them to make use of the laptop webcam to spy on you.
 Immediately uninstall external drivers such as webcams then run a total scan from reputable security software.
 Then, you can reinstall all of it after you have confirmed that your device is clean.